 Edema is swelling caused by an abnormal build up of fluid in the body’s tissues.
-It most commonly presents in the lower extremities – legs, calves, ankles and feet and can be a sign of vein disease.
+It most commonly presents as swelling in the lower legs, calves, ankles and feet and can be a sign of vein disease.

 What Causes Leg Swelling?

-Most often, edema is caused by lymphatic dysfunction and/or a more progressive stage of venous reflux disease when venous hypertension forces fluid to pool in the lymphatic and tissues beneath the skin.
+Most often, swelling is caused by dysfunction of the lymph system.
+This can be associated with vein disease when poor circulation causes fluid to pool in the tissues beneath the skin.

 What are Signs of Edema?

 If you feel you may be struggling with vein disease, contact us today at our Houston or Austin area vein clinic to schedule your initial consultation.
-Our vein specialists will perform an ultrasound to determine the severity of your vein disease and recommend treatment.
+Our vein specialists will perform a comprehensive ultrasound to determine the severity of your vein disease and recommend treatment.